RonakR/CTCI-Solutions/Arrays_and_Strings/Is_Unique/is_unique.md

   - ASCII or Unicode

 #### Example
-- `input: "TestString" output: false`
+- `input: "TestString" output: False`
-- `input: "abcdefgh" output: true`
+- `input: "abcdefgh" output: Rrue`

 #### Brute Force
 - Run through each character and compate to rest of the string O(N<sup>2</sup>)